The Number One Reason People Give Up On Their Dreams Boil Down To This

 After wallowing in his defeat, Tim chose a safe career in mechanical engineering.
 He graduated and married his college sweetheart, for whom he played love songs but never went much beyond that on guitar.

-From time to time, Tim would open the case where his guitar resided long-term and strum a few chords in meditation, only to wonder what would have happened if he got into Berklee.
+From time to time, Tim would open the case where his guitar had long resided to strum a few chords in meditation, only to wonder what would have happened if he had gotten into Berklee.
 His what-ifs came in waves as he reminded himself each time that he wasn't cut out for being a guitar legend and was happy with his engineering career.

 In stark contrast, Jack was disappointed but perceived the rejection as a detour to his original path rather than a roadblock.
-His commitment to continuing training and forging a new path led him to become one of the greatest guitarists of all time.
+His commitment to continuing training and forging a new path made him one of the greatest guitarists of all time.

-Following his audition, Jack connected with the judges following their decision and collected notes on where to improve.
+After his audition, Jack connected with the judges after their decision and collected notes on how to improve.
 He used the data as his basis to amend his deficiencies independently.

 During his journey, Jack worked as a freelancer to control his time while perfecting his guitar craft.
 He tapped into free resources such as YouTube, local musician forums, and lesson books he borrowed from the library.
-Luckily, his lucrative side hustles afforded him access to further private lessons to tackle problems he didn't recognize independently.
+Luckily, his lucrative side hustles afforded him access to additional private lessons to tackle problems he couldn't tackle on his own.

 It took years of grinding, but Jack committed to the process.
 He posted videos of live and studio sessions on all social media platforms, his website, and music websites.
-He built momentum little by little with persistence until the right person noticed him at the right time.
+He built momentum, little by little, through persistence until the right person noticed him at the right time.

-It took Jack seven years after his rejection from Berklee to break through, but he did.
+It took Jack seven years after his rejection from Berklee to break through.
 It's true that his progress was a gamble with no guarantee of a favorable outcome, but the more he connected with his audience through his content production, the more he increased his odds of landing his lucky break.

-Unlike his peers, Jack did not have access to an impressive alumni network to vouch for him.
-He worked on connecting with his community through his artistry and approachable personality.
+Unlike his peers, Jack lacked an impressive alumni network to vouch for him.
+To compensate, he worked on connecting with his community through his artistry and approachable personality.
 He remained optimistic through various setbacks and plateaus, always asking himself and those he trusted how he could successfully differentiate himself from his fellow musicians.

-Around 25 years later, Jack received his first Grammy for his breakthrough solo album, which made him a household name among fellow guitarists.
-With no music school to his name, he carved a completely different path to success through continuous skill-building and marketing himself throughout his journey.
+Over two decades later, Jack received his first Grammy for his breakthrough solo album, which made him a household name among fellow guitarists.
+With no music school to his name, he carved a different path to success through continuous skill-building and personal branding.

 Tim, now a wealthy executive at a Fortune 100 company, turned on the television that day, only to see his long-lost friend accept the Grammy.
-Despite having a loving family, a great house, and wealth beyond what most Americans have, Tim's reality sunk in.
-Somehow, he missed the memo that he could have kept going even if he didn't get accepted into his dream music school.
+Despite having a loving family, a great house, and enormous wealth, there was still a void.
+Tim's reality sank in.
+Somehow, he missed the memo.
+He could have kept going even if he didn't get accepted into his dream music school.

 A few months later, Tim reconnected with Jack and offered to fly him out and stay at his place.
-Jack accepted, anxious to see his old friend from over 30 years ago.
+Jack accepted, eager to see his old high school friend.
 As they were catching up, Jack offered Tim some impromptu guitar lessons that turned into a jam session.

 Despite the rust, the apex of Tim's playing returned quickly.
-Mentally, he felt the years he put on were melting away as he communicated his messages through his guitar instead of presentations at board meetings.
-A subtle youthfulness in Tim's eyes revealed itself as Tim and Jack took turns showcasing their talents.
+Mentally, he felt the rust of decades of dormancy melt away as he communicated through his guitar rather than in presentations at board meetings.
+A subtle youthfulness in Tim's eyes revealed itself.
+Tim and Jack took turns showcasing their talents.

-As Jack prepared to return home, he reminded Tim it was never too late to return to his artistry.
-Tim felt inspired to play again with a look that his wife hadn't seen in his eyes since his college days of playing love songs.
-It didn't matter that Tim wouldn't win a Grammy—he only wanted to connect with his lost artistry again.
+As Jack prepared to return home, he reminded Tim that it was never too late to return to his artistry.
+Tim felt inspired to play again, a look in his eyes his wife hadn't seen since his college days, when he played love songs.
+It didn't matter that Tim wouldn't win a Grammy—he only wanted to reconnect with his lost artistry.

-Tim acknowledged that if he could try again, he would, but he came to terms with his decisions in life.
+Tim acknowledged that if he could try again, he would, but he had come to terms with his life decisions.
 After Jack left, Tim played his guitar a little more often until the end of his days.
 The haunting what-ifs returned in waves as he recognized that a single decision from his teens changed his trajectory forever.

 This Force Separated Jack From Tim